odewahn/cookbook-copilot/README.md

 To test it, I first cloned the source content for the cookbooks from our internal GitLab repo.
 The files are usually in [AsciiDoc](https://asciidoc.org/) format, so I wrote a script to pull out problem solution and convert it into a "seed" program for Copilot.

 The seed has two parts.
 The first part consists of a comment generated from the recipes' problem statement and a function declaration.
 (Copilot is great at generating contained functions!).
 Copilot can use the comment to generate a working function that solves the problem.
 Next, I added a print statement that only says "Print test value for <recipe title>".
 Copilot can then generate a number of statements that will print the function for various values it selects.
+(Note that it's able to do all this just by "understanding" the content of the print statement, which is pretty cool.)

 For example, here's the Copilot seed for a recipe called "Converting a Decimal to a Hexadecimal Value" from [The JavaScript Cookbook](https://learning.oreilly.com/library/view/javascript-cookbook/9781449390211/):